Free Consultation

 Getting prompt treatment, making changes to how you work, and taking care of your overall health can help speed up your recovery.
 The most important thing is to address it early on to avoid it becoming a long-term issue.

-Can RSI cause permanent damage?
+Can a repetitive stress injury cause permanent damage?

 Early intervention and proper treatment are crucial for a full recovery and minimizing the risk of permanent damage.